AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Test Case/how-to-move-test-cases-to-folder-and-feature.md

 ---
 id: how-to-move-test-cases-to-folder-and-feature
-title: How to move Test Cases to Folder and Feature
+title: Moving Test Cases to Folder and Feature
 ---

 ### Why is it necessary to move Test Cases to Folder?